 The related New Testament portions, on the other hand, are quite varied.
-Since they aren’t part of the traditional Jewish readings, this is a reflection of the diversity in the Messianic and Hebrew Roots community.
+Since they aren’t part of the traditional Jewish readings, this is a reflection of the diversity in the Messianic community.
 And since this is an emerging and growing movement, I hope that over time we will settle on some standard.
 But the foundation is the Torah, and all of these other readings are generally thematically related to it.
 The pattern really is pretty uniform.

 Objection: It Is Incomplete